How to Buy Bitcoins in Nigeria

 4. Local Nigerian Bitcoin Exchanges

-In particular, NairaEX is the biggest Nigerian Bitcoin broker and is your best bet when it comes to Bitcoin exchanges in Nigeria.
+NairaEX is the biggest Nigerian Bitcoin exchange and is your best bet when it comes to Bitcoin exchanges headquartered in Nigeria.

 NairaEX

-Bitcoins can be purchased there with cash via bank deposit as well as by bank transfer and Perfect Money.
-ID verification is required but the process is simple.
-There is a 10,000 Naira minimum order.
+Bitcoin can be purchased there with cash via bank deposit, as well as by bank transfer and Perfect Money.
+ID verification is required, but the process is simple.

 5. International Bitcoin Exchanges in Nigeria